Parent page: Company Dashboard

 Dashboard SSO Configuration

-To configure the SSO system in the Altium Dashboard, use the button on the Authentication page to locate and upload the SAML IdP configuration XML file generated by your company's IdP – see IdP integration examples above.
+To configure the SSO system in the Dashboard (if not already completed), use the button on the Authentication page to locate and upload the SAML IdP configuration XML file generated by your company's IdP – see IdP integration examples above.
 Alternatively, use the enter manually link to add the individual elements (security certificate and URLs) of the configuration.

 An uploaded IdP XML file is parsed by the system to extract the main configuration fields (X509 Certificate, Identity Provider Issuer URL, and IdP Single Sign-On URL), which can be manually edited if required ().